Eazy-Hardey/EAZY-HARDEY/README.md

 <div width="100%" align="center"></div><br /><br /><br /><br /><br /><br /><br />
 ## 🚀 Projects
+### You can navigate to the repository for the folder for each project

 ### [MyBaseCamp](https://github.com/yourusername/mybasecamp)
 A project management tool mimicking Basecamp’s features.
 It includes user registration, session management, role permissions, project management, attachment management, thread management, and message management.
 Hosted in the cloud with a focus on clean architecture and responsive design.